5 Roadblocks to Employee Engagement

 It’s important to invest the time to get to know your employees and their goals outside of work.
 ASK for feedback: What do they need?
 How can you help them succeed?
 Provide opportunities for them to get passionate about what you are doing, connect with others, and feel supported.
 You will see higher engagement, which leads to more loyal and productive employees.

-Research for our next Franchising@WORK report is currently underway.
+Research for our next Franchising at Work report is currently underway.
 The research benchmarks employee engagement and compensation in the franchise sector and recognizes the companies that are doing an outstanding job supporting their employees.
 If you are interested in learning how your company compares, and getting feedback from your employees to help you identify areas of risk and opportunity, register here or contact me at [email protected] to learn more.

 Related Content:

-Franchising@WORK Report: Employee Engagement & Compensation Study
+Franchising at Work Report: Employee Engagement & Compensation Study

 Read the full report to learn the detailed findings of the study, including:

-• Which franchise employees are least satisfied
+- Which franchise employees are least satisfied

-• Where does the biggest pay gap exist?
+- Where does the biggest pay gap exist?

-• What’s the biggest factor in employee retention (Hint: It isn’t money)
+- What’s the biggest factor in employee retention (Hint: It isn’t money)